ONS-Innovation/keh-address-book-lambda/README.md

    ```

 **Please Note:** This requires a docker daemon to be running.
 We recommend using [Colima](https://github.com/abiosoft/colima) if using MacOS or Linux.
 A docker daemon is required because Megalinter is ran from a docker image.

+### FAQs and troubleshooting tips

+### Why do I get an S3 permissions error when writing outputs?
+  - Ensure the Lambda execution role has `s3:PutObject` permission on the target bucket and the `AddressBook/` prefix.

+### Why are some users missing email addresses in the outputs?
+  - Only verified organisation emails are included.
+Users without a verified org email will not appear in `addressBookUsernameKey.json` or `addressBookEmailKey.json`.

+### How do I run locally and see logs?
+  - Export the required environment variables (see above) and run the handler locally.

+### MkDocs won’t serve or pages 404 locally.
+  - Run `make install-docs` first, then `make docs-serve`.
+Verify `mkdocs.yml` nav matches files under `docs/`.

+### Where are the outputs written?
+  - To your configured S3 bucket under the `AddressBook/` prefix as three JSON files.

+For more Q&A: see the dedicated [FAQ](faq.md).